1

 • Prevention of sudden infant death syndrome and use of safe sleeping practices

-The Division of Early Care and Learning requires professionals working in child care facilities to complete training related to each health and safety requirement.
+The Division of Early Learning Licensing and Administration (DELLA) requires professionals working in child care facilities to complete training related to each health and safety requirement.
 Many of these trainings are currently available on-demand and free through the Colorado Shines Professional Development and Information System or other training resources.

 All licensed child care providers are mandated reporters of suspected or known child abuse or neglect.
 Call the statewide hotline, 1-844-CO-4-KIDS, to report suspected child abuse or neglect.